20 Alberta Hikes That Will BLOW You Away

 The views start here and never end.
 From the car park to Centennial Ridge, it is about 1.5-2 hours.
 Most people stop when they reach the ridge, but it’s worth it to keep pushing and go for the summit of Mount Allan and get views towards Kananaskis Country to the south and Canmore to the Northwest.

 Along the hike to the final summit of Mount Allan, you’ll see huge pinnacles that look unworldly.
 These features make this hike one for the books alone.
-From here, you can continue to Dead Man’s Flats or turn around for an easy and enjoyable hike down.
+You can continue to Dead Man’s Flats (if you have set up a car shuttle) or turn around for an easy and enjoyable hike down.
 The summit of Mount Allan sits at 2819 meters, making it the highest maintained trail in the Rockies, and it is very well maintained!

 Best Alberta Hikes: Waterton